benthorner/taxon-editor/README.md

 The prototype has several custom components.
 All of them use the Backbone.Events API to communicate between each other, as well as internally.

   * taxitor - this is the main component that visualises the graph
-  * taxadio - a custom control for choosing an option (radio button)
+  * taxeles - a set of controls for display and use in edit forms
   * taxmenu - a context (right-click) menu control used by the taxitor
   * taxodes - the hierarchical models used to represent the taxonomy
   * taxplay - a details view to show more properties of a tacode